Sunrise at Old Tucson Trail RunSunday, January 26, 2014 / 4 m & 1 m

 Adapted from “How to Run Fast and Beat Your Friends: Tactics and Strategies for Successful Racing,” by Randy Accetta in The Running Times Guide to Breakthrough Running.
 Ed: Gordon Bakoulis.
 1999

-It’s been cold lately, but temperatures are forecasted to be as usual: about 50 degrees at daybreak with highs of 65-70 degrees F, clear skies, no rain, and no wind.
+Temperatures are usually about 50 degrees at daybreak with highs of 65-70 degrees F, clear skies, no rain, and no wind.
 Check out Tucson’s current conditions and forecast so you’ll be race-ready!

 Results2013 | 2012 | 2011 | 2010 | 2009 |